 5.2.1.
-The sooner the Core Team Member and Playworkers tells us about their Grievance, the sooner it can try to be resolved.
+The sooner the Core Team Member and Playworkers tells us about their Grievance, the sooner it canbe resolved.
 If the Core Team Member or Playworkers chooses not to raise a Grievance promptly, it will become more difficult to investigate it thoroughly, and in some circumstances, it may not be practical to pursue their Grievance due to the time lapse between the incident or problem occurring, and the Core Team Member or Playworker raising it.